 Then I had a couple of pasters.
 They had to paste the walls.
 Then we had a couple of teams who would hang the large lengths of paper.
 Each team was made of two.
 One person would have to stand on the stepladder bearing the weight of the length of wall-paper, the other would have a spirit level to make sure everything was straight.
 They had special spatula boards for smoothing the paper onto the wall.
 One task I did not train anyone else in at first was cutting the seams in between each piece.
 I decided until I knew how each person I worked I had better do that to myself to begin with (later on in the day I was able to assign someone that task and he did a fantastic job).
 I also had some volunteers doing some painting and varnishing.

 The process of wall-papering was started.
 I trained others to paper smaller areas such as below windows, where we did not need any stepladders.
 I asked one volunteer to make sure with very clean water she wiped off any excess paste that was showing.
 A couple of volunteers picked up all the waste offcuts and rubbish and kept the whole area tidy and hazard free.
 The team also helped out with cleaning all the equipment and removing everything from the venue so that it was ready for public use.

 Well…we did it!
 With a team who had never used industrial wall-paper, some of whom had never even lifted a paintbrush or attempted any kind of decorating.
-With just one set of tools and a lot of cake and cups of tea – an incredibly willing attitude and a lot of beautiful qualities like humility, patience and willingness to be trained and corrected.
-That marvellous team achieved what we had at one stage had seemed impossible.
+With just one set of tools and a lot of cake and cups of tea, an incredibly willing attitude and a lot of beautiful qualities like humility, patience and willingness to be trained and corrected, that marvellous team achieved what at one stage had seemed impossible.